graspnet/graspnetAPI/README.md

 #### 1.2.6

-- Add transformation for Grasp and GraspGroup
+- Add transformation for Grasp and GraspGroup.

+#### 1.2.7

+- Add inpainting for depth image.